Owlmetry

 Filter between production and development data across the dashboard, CLI, and API.

-OwlMetry separates production and development data so you can analyze real user behavior without noise from test builds.
+Owlmetry separates production and development data so you can analyze real user behavior without noise from test builds.
 Every event, metric event, and funnel event carries an is_dev boolean that indicates whether it came from a development build.

 The is_dev Flag